If you’re using Instagram to promote your brand, then it’s important to get your posts in front of as many people as possible.

 On the other hand, if you post at a time when the lion’s share of your users are online, then you stand a better chance of getting engagements.
 When that happens, you can expect more impressions.

-First of all, check your own Instagram analytics.
-Look at how your Instagram posts have performed over the last several months.
+- Start by looking at Instagram analytics.
+How have your Instagram posts have performed over the last several months?

-Also, use common sense.
-If you’re running a B2B shop, you might find that most of your followers are too busy to be online during business hours.
-They might browse Instagram after 6PM.
+- Also, use common sense.
+If you’re a B2B brand, you might find that most of your followers are too busy to be online during business hours.
+They might browse Instagram after 6PM when they get home from work.
+If this is you, I recommend looking into who is engaging in your Instagram content, how does that compare to other platforms, and is Instagram the best use of your time.

 On the other hand, if you’re running a B2C business, then you know that some of your customers browse Instagram during slow times at work.